ken-okabe/vanfs/README-whatisNull.md

 ### [Null pointer](https://en.wikipedia.org/wiki/Null_pointer)

 > Because a null pointer does not point to a meaningful object, an attempt to access the data stored at that (invalid) memory location may cause a run-time error or immediate program crash.
 This is the **null pointer error**.
-It is one of the most common types of software weaknesses,[[1]](https://en.wikipedia.org/wiki/Null_pointer#cite_note-1) and [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare "Tony Hoare"), who introduced the concept, has referred to it as a "billion dollar mistake".
+It is one of the most common types of software weaknesses,[[1]](https://en.wikipedia.org/wiki/Null_pointer#cite_note-1) and [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare "Tony Hoare"), who introduced the concept, has referred to it as a  **"billion dollar mistake"** .

 #### [History](https://en.wikipedia.org/wiki/Null_pointer#History)